gabrielsanttana/twitch/README.md

 $ yarn start
 ```

-The application will pop-up in the browser on http://localhost:3000
+A new window with the application log will open in the browser

+Then, you can simply load the app by scanning the QR code with the Expo mobile app or by using the local URL

 ## ⚖️ License